 is a regionally based consultant with 20 years’ experience working in the small business and not-for-profit sectors with a focus on values-based organisations.
 In this time, Clare has supported purpose driven groups to develop viable business models for their organisations.
 This work, combined with 20 years of consulting, demonstrates her experience in developing and accessing financially viable and sustainable business models that maintain a strong connection to their vision and purpose.
 Clare currently sits on the board of three co-ops: 888 Co-operative Causeway Limited a Melbourne based network and coworking space and bHive Bendigo Co-operative Limited a peer-to-peer tech start up platform co-operative (and Co-operative Bonds).
 Clare has also been a mentor / consultant on two national government-funded co-op development programs: Farming Together and Co-operative Farming and has completed the ‘Co-operatives and Mutuals strategic development program’ run by AIM / UWA.

-is an environmental economist based in Melbourne.
-She is currently looking at the risks and impacts of climate change and biosecurity on the economy.
-Christine has previously worked at Deloitte Access Economics and also in the public sector advising government, industry and not-for-profit organisations in economic policy analysis across agricultural, natural resource and waste management sectors.
+is an environmental economist and researcher working in the university sector based in Melbourne.
+Christine also worked at Deloitte Access Economics, Department of Treasury of Finance, Department of Environment, Land, Water and Planning advising government, industry and not-forprofit organisations in economic policy analysis across agricultural, natural resource and waste management sectors.

 is a specialist in adult education and training, with a particular interest in worker identities, vocational education and training for vulnerable communities, and mentoring.
 She has extensive experience in the implementation of training regulatory frameworks and the acquittal of government contracts for training programs in the not-for-profit sector.
 Alexandra holds a Masters degree in Education (Work and Learning Studies) and a Diploma of Training & Assessment Systems.
 She is currently a Director of 888 Co-operative Bonds Limited and has previously served as a Board Director for Northern Melbourne Institute of TAFE (now Melbourne Polytechnic).